From Words to Wires: Generating Functioning Electronic Devices from Natural Language Descriptions: Experiment 2: Circuit Generation

+{\flushleft\textbf{Evaluation:}} Generated devices are broken down into electrical (schematic) and code components, each of which is separately evaluated using a binary \textsc{Pass@1} metric (i.e. functional or non-functional).
+Because the schematic subsumes the \textit{bill of materials} and \textit{component pinout} information, we do not evaluate the BOM or pinouts independently, only the entire schematic -- but do still include generating the BOM and pinouts in the prompt to facilitate chain-of-thought reasoning.
+Due to the challenges of automatic evaluation in this domain, evaluation was conducted manually by a domain expert through inspection, simulation, and physical circuit construction.

-{\flushleft\textbf{Results:}} The results of the full circuit generation task are shown in Table~\ref{tab:experiment-benchmark}. \textsc{GPT-4} performs extremely well on this benchmark, correctly generating schematics and code for 96\% of benchmark tasks. \textsc{Claude-V1} demonstrates more modest performance, achieving 60\% for schematic generation, and 76\% for microcontroller code generation.
+{\flushleft\textbf{Results:}} The results of the device generation task on the \textsc{Micro25} benchmark are shown in Table~\ref{tab:experiment-benchmark}.
+Across all tasks, model-generated code ranged from a minimum of 13 lines to a maximum of 145 lines (average 38 lines per program). \textsc{GPT-4} performs extremely well on the \textsc{Micro25} benchmark, correctly generating schematics and code for 96\% of benchmark tasks. \textsc{Claude-V1} exhibits more modest performance, achieving 60\% for schematic generation, and 76\% for microcontroller code generation.
 Taken together, this shows that contemporary language models have moderate-to-excellent overall capacity for generating common electrical circuits end-to-end, from bills of materials, pinouts, and schematics, to paired microcontroller code that accomplishes the desired functionality.